vpavlenko/study-music/README.md

 - [Steven G. Laitz.
 The Complete Musician](https://amzn.to/3nKdSAa) - A standard modern book on classical harmony with introduction into a form and XX century techniques.
 [Audio examples](https://learninglink.oup.com/access/laitz-4e-student-resources) are freely available
 - [Andre Mount.
 Fundamentals, Function, and Form](https://milnepublishing.geneseo.edu/fundamentals-function-form/) - An online book with audio examples
 - [Mauro Braunstein.
-Offtonic Theory](https://offtonic.com/theory/index.html) - An online book with audio examples that is spiced up with Jewish Chasidic examples (in addition to classical and rock ones)  and an intro into Arabic maqamaat music
+Offtonic Theory](https://offtonic.com/theory/index.html) - An online book that is spiced up with Jewish Chasidic examples (in addition to classical and rock ones)  and an intro into Arabic maqamaat music

 YouTube videos with harmonic analysis:
 - [David Bennett Thomas](https://www.youtube.com/playlist?list=PL613D1A6B3C4BBDF2) - A very thorough analysis of carefully picked pieces from different styles.